Willy Ley: In the United States

 In 1954, Ley wrote Engineers' Dreams in which he discussed 'Seven Future Wonders of the World'.
 These included accurate predictions of the Channel Tunnel between Britain and France and commercial wind, solar and geothermal power.
 Other schemes were less practical: damming the River Jordan to provide power and irrigation to Israel/Palestine and the plans of fellow German Herman Sörgel to drain the Mediterranean to link Europe with Africa and create the new continent of Atlantropa.

 He was a member of the all-male literary banqueting club the Trap Door Spiders, which served as the basis of Isaac Asimov's fictional group of mystery solvers the Black Widowers.

-Ley died at the age of 62 on June 24, 1969 – less than a month before men first landed on the Moon – in his home in Jackson Heights, Queens, where he had lived with his family since the mid-1950s.
+Ley died of a heart attack on June 24, 1969 at the age of 62 – less than a month before men first landed on the Moon – in his home in Jackson Heights, Queens, where he had lived with his family since the mid-1950s.

+In 2025, Ley's ashes were found in a labeled crematorium tin in the basement of an apartment building on West 67th Street on Manhattan's Upper West Side.
+A New York Times article, published on April 21, 2025, stated that there was no record of "anyone named Ley ever having lived in the building."
+But one of the readers' comments (posted under the initials ″MMP″ beneath the web version of the article) shared the following, which might explain how the ashes ended up there: "Until my divorce from [Willy Ley's] daughter Xenia, he was my father-in-law: and the grandfather of my late daughter Christiana....
+His wife Olga had an apartment in the building until her death."
+According to a New York Times obituary notice, Olga Ley died in 2001.
+Other sources confirm that Xenia's ex-husband indeed was named Martin Parker (perhaps as in ″MMP″).

+Efforts continue to find a final resting place for the remains.
+Many of Willy Ley's supporters hope eventually to launch his ashes into space and perhaps, if the opportunity ever presents itself, scatter them on the moon.

 Cryptozoology

 Ley was best known for his books on rocketry and related topics, but he also wrote a number of books about cryptozoology, a pseudoscience.
-In 1949, Ley published an article Do Prehistoric Monsters Still Exist? which popularised the living dinosaur idea and included a discussion on the Mokele-mbembe legend.
+In 1949, Ley published an article "Do Prehistoric Monsters Still Exist?" which popularised the living dinosaur idea and included a discussion on the Mokele-mbembe legend.
 Ley collected much source material on anomalous animals for his writings.
 Science historian Brian Regal has noted that Ley "copied entire chapters of Heuvelmans's On the Track of Unknown Animals for his own reference."